uhh-lt/sensegram/README.md

 make install-ubuntu-16-04
 ```

+Optional: Set the ``PYTHONPATH`` variable to the root directory of this repository (needed only for working with the "egvi" scripts), e.g.
+``export PYTHONPATH="/home/user/sensegram:$PYTHONPATH"

 Note that this command also will bring you an appropriate vesion of Python 3 via Anaconda.
 If you already have a properly configured recent version of Python 3 and/or running a system different from Ubuntu 16.04, use the command ``make install`` to install the dependencies.
 Note however, that in this case, you will also need to install manually binary dependencies required by FAISS yourself.